 Prof. Islam Abou El-Magd acted as the Chairman of the 7th African Leadership Conference that held in Abuja, Nigeria.
-With 30 years experience in space applications in Africa, Prof. El-Magd was a member of the African Space Working group that developed the African space policy and strategy and the statute of the African space agency In this interview with Space in Africa, he shares insights on the African Space Policy and what we should expect from the much anticipated African Space Agency.
+With 30 years experience in space applications in Africa, Prof. El-Magd was a member of the African Space Working group that developed the African space policy and strategy and the statute of the African space agency.
+In this interview with Space in Africa, he shares insights on the African Space Policy and what we should expect from the much anticipated African Space Agency.

 Could you tell us about a bit about yourself?
 A brief summary of your career.

 I have nearly 30 years’ experience in remote sensing and geo-informatics.
 I am a Professor of remote sensing and the Environment working for the National Authority for Remote Sensing and Space Sciences (NARSS), Egypt and chairing the Environmental Studies Department.
 I am also chairing the internal relations that issue and negotiate all agreements between NARSS and any other global institute in space and its applications.
-I obtained my PhD from the environmental engineering department, university of Southampton, UK; where I also worked there for a while.
+I obtained my PhD from the environmental engineering department, University of Southampton, UK; where I also worked for a while.

 I was the focal point for GMES and Africa process since 2008 and played key role to reach this position.
 I was the Co-Chair from Africa for the Implementation Plan Working Group for the GEO (Group on Earth Observation) that developed the 2016-2025 strategic implementation plan for GEO.
-I was also member of the African Space Working group that developed the African space policy and strategy and the statute of the African space agency.
-I am the Vice-President of the AARSE (African Association for Remote Sensing and the Environment) for North Africa region, which is the largest network in remote sensing and geo-informatics in Africa.
+I was also a member of the African Space Working group that developed the African space policy and strategy and the statute of the African space agency.
+I am the Vice-President of the AARSE (African Association for Remote Sensing and the Environment) for the North African region, which is the largest network in remote sensing and geo-informatics in Africa.

 The much anticipated African Space Policy was passed earlier this year, what does this win mean for Africa?

 The space issue was humbling in Africa and was between different commissioners in the AUC, even though sometimes there were parallel acts in the space in the different commission at the same time.
-Since 2012, it organized a single commission to work on the space issue and the establishment of the African space work group to develop the African space policy and strategy.
-It took nearly 4 years and lot of hard work to develop a continental space policy and strategy.
-I believe, this is a great achievement for Africa to finally have a continental space policy and strategy that has been adopted by the head of states.
+Since 2012, it organized a single commission to work on the space issue and the establishment of the African space workgroup to develop the African space policy and strategy.
+It took nearly 4 years and a lot of hard work to develop a continental space policy and strategy.
+I believe this is a great achievement for Africa to finally have a continental space policy and strategy that has been adopted by the head of states.
 This continental policy means a lot for Africa, it will properly coordinate the space program to serve the continent.

 This policy has goals and principles that would be implemented to meet societal challenges and improve African citizens.
 It will create one voice for Africa in space and reserve African rights in outer space peaceful use.